Biblioklept/biblioklept.github.io/misc/index.md

 - [G.A.M.M.A.
 Patcher Script](./dl/scripts/gammapatcher.ps1)
 > A patcher file that will change the modlist.txt and MCM files to fit my preferred changes to G.A.M.M.A.
 Should be future-proof.
 Place the gammapatcher.ps1 in your "GAMMA" instance folder and run it.
 - [Chocolatey Installer Script](./dl/scripts/chocolateyinstaller.ps1)
 > Installs Chocolatey and my preferred setup of tools for Windows.
+Steps to run:
+Open a administrator Powershell prompt and point it to the directory where chocolateyinstaller.ps1 is located: `cd "C:\path\to\script\directory"`
+Check if the file is blocked, if so unblock it: `Unblock-File chocolateyinstaller.ps1`
+Temporarily allow execution of script: `Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope Process`
+Run the script: `.\chocolateyinstaller.ps1`

 ### Batch Scripts
 - [Mod Organizer 2 Install Script](./dl/scripts/install.bat)